STAR Students are Engaged Globally

 Interested 1st and 2nd year students from the UC Davis School of Veterinary Medicine are invited to submit their applications for the 2018 BIVSP in France to Dr. Ludovic Freyburger and in the Netherlands to Jean de Gooijer.
 We provide opportunity for three US students each to spend their summer research training in laboratories at one of the French or at Utrecht veterinary schools.

 The interested students can find the detailed application requirements and proceeding as well as further information on the international program including the research topics to choose from on the Boehringer Ingelheim Scholars Website (http://www.merialscholars.com/students/Pages/European-Schools.aspx).

-The deadline for students to submit their applications is January 12th, 2018.
+The deadline for students to submit their applications will be announced soon.